A Taste of Vicenza: Discovering Authentic Veneto Cuisine

 In addition to its multicultural heritage, the abundant Sicilian landscape contributes to its vibrant culinary traditions.
 Mount Etna’s fertile volcanic soil grows a wealth of vegetables and grapes for distinctly Sicilian wines.
 Plus, there’s an assortment of microclimates for plentiful agriculture, thanks to the island’s varied topography, Mediterranean influence, hot Sirocco winds from Africa, and the Mistral blowing down from the northwest.

 In Sicily, the diet is primarily based on grains, legumes, and fish.
 Yet meat and game are available, though generally reserved for special dishes.
-As far as vegetables go, eggplant is widely incorporated into Sicilian cuisine thanks to the island’s Arab influences.
+Regarding vegetables, eggplant is widely incorporated into Sicilian cuisine thanks to the island’s Arab influences.
 Also heavily included in Sicilian dishes are zucchini, cauliflower, artichoke, broccoli, and bell peppers.
-Confusingly broccoli is known as sparaceddi in Sicily, and green cauliflower broccoli and regular cauliflower is vrucculi.
+Confusingly, broccoli is known as sparaceddi in Sicily, and green cauliflower broccoli and regular cauliflower are vrucculi.

 Sicilians rarely cook with butter, unlike the North of Italy.
-Instead, they use olive oil and flavor their dishes with delicious condiments such as salmoriglio, made from garlic, onions, lemons.
+Instead, they use olive oil and flavor their dishes with delicious condiments such as salmoriglio, made from garlic, onions, and lemons.
 Additionally, anchovies appear in many Sicilian recipes.
-Lemons and oranges prevail throughout the island, as do capers, which the Greeks brought to Sicily along with olives.
+Lemons and oranges, as do capers, which the Greeks brought to Sicily along with olives, prevail throughout the island.
 Pistachios are also a quintessential Sicilian ingredient used in both savory recipes and desserts.
 Varieties from Raffaldi and Bronte are especially sought after.
 Moreover, the Arabs introduced saffron, couscous, pine nuts, capers, cinnamon, chile peppers, raisins, and candied fruit to the island.
 Today, these ingredients make Sicilian cuisine markedly diverse and distinctive in respect to other regional Italian cuisines.
-For more information on personalized food & wine tours of Sicily, organized by Cellar Tours

 Caciocavallo cheese is featured prominently in Sicilian cuisine.
-It’s a cow’s milk cheese that’s eaten as a table cheese when young.
+It’s a cow’s milk cheese eaten as a table cheese when young.
 As it becomes harder and sharper with age, caciocavallo is often grated over Sicilian pasta dishes.
-Traditionally, to make caciocavallo, the cheese is formed into balls tied together with raffia palms.
+Traditionally, the cheese is formed into balls tied together with raffia palms to make caciocavallo.

 Next, ricotta cheese also abounds in Sicily.
 Ricotta is a twice-cooked creamy curd, hence the name ricotta or recooked.
 It’s regularly used in both sweet and savory Sicilian recipes.
 Other notable Sicilian cheeses include:

-East vs. west battle has long been underway in Sicily.
+East vs. West battle has long been underway in Sicily.
 The conflict culminates in arguably Sicily’s most famous street food—Arancina.
-Or is it arancino?
-Well, it depends on where you’re eating this deep-fried, breadcrumb coated rice snack.
+Or is it Arancino?
+It depends on where you’re eating this deep-fried, breadcrumb-coated rice snack.

-In the west of the island, Palermo makes arancina into a spherical ball.
+Palermo, in the west of the island, makes arancina into a spherical ball.
 One version sees the rice stuffed with minced meat, while another is decadently filled with béchamel, ham, peas, or mushrooms.
 Plus, saffron adds a subtle flavor to this famous bite of Sicilian cuisine.
-To the east, in Catania, arancino is shaped in pizzo or more of a triangular shape reminiscent of Mount Etna.
+To the east, in Catania, Arancino is shaped in pizzo or more of a triangular shape reminiscent of Mount Etna.
 Meat is also a popular arancino filling in Catania, as is béchamel, butter, and eggplant.
-However, the jury is still unsure whether the feminine arancina or masculine arancino is the true name for this Sicilian street food classic.
+However, the jury is still unsure whether the feminine arancina or masculine Arancino is the proper name for this Sicilian street food classic.

-With fresh, high-quality ingredients, simplicity can be just as divine as the most elaborate dish.
+Simplicity can be just as divine with fresh, high-quality ingredients as the most elaborate dish.
 Sfincione proves as much.
-The name translates to “thick sponge,” which suitably describes this focaccia-like pizza.
+The name translates to “thick sponge,” which describes this focaccia-like pizza.
 The focaccia dough for sfincione is often topped with tomato sauce, onions, anchovies, and caciocavallo.
 However, variations abound throughout the many cities of Sicily.

 Pane e panelle is the fundamental fried street food of Palermo.
 One that’s sure to have you loosening your belt and returning for seconds.
-The dish includes fried chickpea pancakes made from a simple batter of chickpea flour, water and served sandwiched between a sesame seed bun savored in Sicily called mafalde.
+The dish includes fried chickpea pancakes made from a simple batter of chickpea flour and water and served sandwiched between a sesame seed bun savored in Sicily called mafalde.
 Pane e panelle originated in the kitchens of the poor, as legumes like chickpeas were relied on as a protein source.
-Though today the dish contributes to the riches of Sicilian cuisine.
+Today, the dish contributes to the riches of Sicilian cuisine.